adielBm/subtitles-translation/README.md

 # subtitles-translation

+> Important: ⚠️ this little program was originally only for my needs, I made it public just because some people wanted.
+You probably may need to make any necessary adjustments to ensure the tool works properly for your specific use case.

 ## Problem
 I wanted to watch movies in English to improve my language skills, but sometimes there are words I don't know.
 I had to check them on Google Translate every time I encountered them during the movie.